-This utility is designed to work in conjunction with the current methods that most AOSP ROMs use for the ramdisk and can also be used on stock kernels.
 This setup means that you must have a kernel or boot image installed that will use the FOTAKernel method.
-Most AOSP based ROMs like OmniROM or CyanogenMod will support this method.
-Some stock kernels may also support the FOTAKernel method.
+This utility is designed to work in conjunction with the current methods that most AOSP ROMs, like OmniROM or CyanogenMod, will support.
+Some rare stock kernels may also support the FOTAKernel method.

 What does all this mean?
 It means that TWRP may not work on your device unless you install other custom software as well.
 Check with your ROM developer to see what they support.